 Total cost of ownership

 Consumer tablets have a low upfront cost, but a high lifetime cost due to shorter life span and more time spent installing and troubleshooting.
 The life span is shorter because consumer tablets are not designed to be turned on 24/7.
 As a result, their components, such as displays and batteries, are not durable enough to withstand constant usage and will break much quicker than the more durable components of a purpose-built conference room display.
 For example, lithium batteries that are charged for prolonged periods run the risk of swelling/bloating which oftentimes result in the display being broken, and it can even be safety hazard since bloated batteries are more likely to start a fire.
-When compared to professional conference room displays that often do not have batteries at all, this leads to a significant difference in expected lifetime and reduced risk of fire.
+Professional meeting room displays, on the other hand, often do not have batteries at all, which leads to a significant difference in expected lifetime and reduced risk of fire.

-When compared to professional conference room displays, which are often shipped with pre-installed room booking software, consumer tablets will require significantly more time to deploy.
+When compared to professional meeting room displays, which are often shipped with pre-installed room booking software, consumer tablets will require significantly more time to deploy.
 For example, with consumer tablets you will need to manually configure each device and there is an increased risk of running into issues, such as:

-• No kiosk mode: consumer tablets are designed to run with multiple apps open, making it easy for users to switch between them.
+- No kiosk mode: consumer tablets are designed to run with multiple apps open, making it easy for users to switch between them.
 In contrast, conference room displays should be locked down to a single application running 24/7.
 Locking down a consumer tablet requires special adaptations to the Android OS firmware to ensure proper functionality.

-• Short product lifespans: there is no consistency with consumer tablets since models have a short life span, and firmware updates are typically time restricted.
+- Short product lifespans: there is no consistency with consumer tablets since models have a short life span, and firmware updates are typically time restricted.
 This can easily lead to issues, as administrators need to configure each device slightly differently with every new purchase.

 Mounting, installation & power supply

 Mounting consumer tablets can be challenging, as they are designed to be handheld.
 To mount them to walls, you will need to purchase third party wall mounts.
-Purpose-built conference room displays, on the other hand, are designed for easy and flexible mounting and are often delivered with a mounting kit for easy installation on all types of walls, including glass.
+Purpose-built meeting room displays, on the other hand, are designed for easy and flexible mounting and are often delivered with a mounting kit for easy installation on all types of walls, including glass.

 The fact that most professional conference room displays can be powered via PoE makes the installation much quicker since you only need to run one cable to each display.
 Only having one cable running to the display also makes the installation cleaner, since an ethernet cable can easily be hidden in a cable channel.
 This is especially important when mounting the displays on glass walls where you don’t want any visible cables that can be seen from inside the room.